systematic-magic/AgingPubMed/research_papers_html.rst

 | :ref:`next check<next_check>`
 | :ref:`start of this check<start_of_check>`

-.. _editorials_news:
+.. _editorials:

-	- **Editorials and News**
+	- **Editorials**

-		Editorials and News usually do not have any sections except:
+		Editorials usually do not have any sections except:

-		:wtonbl:`References` - mandatory - [title case, in white on blue background]

-| NAVIGATE TO:
-| :ref:`next check<next_check>`
-| :ref:`start of this check<start_of_check>`

-.. _case_reports:

-	- **Case Reports**

-		:blue:`Abstract` - mandatory - [title case, in blue]

-		:wtonbl:`Introduction` - mandatory - [title case, in white on blue background]

-		Case reports usually have free-style (research related) section headers.
-Occasionally case reports can be formatted as regular research papers.

-		:wtonbl:`Case Report` - optional - (alternatively :wtonbl:`Case Presentation`) - [title case, in white on blue background]

-		:wtonbl:`Discussion` - optional - [title case, in white on blue background]

 		:wtonbl:`Abbreviations` - optional - [title case, in white on blue background]

-		:wtonbl:`Author Contributions` - optional - [title case, in white on blue background]

-		:wtonbl:`Acknowledgments` - optional (alternatively can be :wtonbl:`Acknowledgments and Funding` - in this case there should be no :wtonbl:`Funding` section) - [title case, in white on blue background]
+		:wtonbl:`Acknowledgments` - optional - [title case, in white on blue background]

-		:wtonbl:`Ethics statement` - optional - [sentence case, in white on blue background] - (can be present as subheader in :wtonbl:`Methods` section, as a subheader it should be bold, in sentence case and in :headr2:`black`)

-		:wtonbl:`Conflicts of Interest` - mandatory - [title case, in white on blue background]
+		:wtonbl:`Conflicts of Interest` - optional - [title case, in white on blue background]

-		:wtonbl:`Funding` - optional (alternatively :wtonbl:`Funding Support`, :wtonbl:`Grant Support` - if article contains :wtonbl:`Acknowledgments and Funding` section, then :wtonbl:`Funding ` section should be removed) - [title case, in white on blue background]
+		:wtonbl:`Funding` - optional - [title case, in white on blue background]

-		:wtonbl:`Editorial note` - optional - [sentence case, in white on blue background]

 		:wtonbl:`References` - mandatory - [title case, in white on blue background]